-A candidate may cancel his or her testing session up to two (2) days in advance of his or her testing appointment.
+A candidate may cancel their testing session up to two (2) days in advance of their testing appointment.

-The candidate must cancel his or her testing session through Scantron's online test scheduling system.
+The candidate must cancel their testing session through Measure Learning's online test scheduling system.

-Provided the cancellation request is made two (2) or more days in advance of the testing appointment, Scantron will charge the candidate a \$50 cancellation or rescheduling fee by secure e-commerce at the time of the request.
+Provided the cancellation request is made two (2) or more days in advance of the testing appointment, Measure Learning will charge the candidate a \$50 cancellation or rescheduling fee by secure e-commerce at the time of the request.

-A candidate may reschedule his or her testing session up to two (2) days in advance of his or her testing appointment.
-The candidate must reschedule his or her testing session by accessing Scantron's online test scheduling system.
+A candidate may reschedule their testing session up to two (2) days in advance of their testing appointment.
+The candidate must reschedule their testing session by accessing Measure Learning's online test scheduling system.